kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 **Summary of Findings** \
 Overall, our findings can be summarized thus:
-1. Subscribers are more likely to use the bikes for short distances during peak hours on weekdays.
-Non-subscribers prefer to use bikes for leisure during offpeak hours and on weekends.
-Thus the company may provide fast and reliable electric bikes for members, and comfortable classic bikes for casual users
+1. Subscribers are more likely to use the bikes for short distances during peak hours on weekdays, they also tend to prefer classic bikes.
+Non-subscribers prefer to use electric bikes for convenience or leisure during offpeak hours and on weekends.
+When providing classic and electric bikes, the company should provide fast classic bikes and comfortable electric bikes in line with subscribers and non-subscribers' preferences.
 2. Electric bikes are utilized for longer distances, accruing greater mileage in a shorter period of time and thus may be more prone to wear and tear.
 The company may wish to check on the condition of these bikes more often.
 3. Page St at Masonic Ave and Leavenworth St at Broadway stations have the greatest deficit in bikes at the end of the day; more bikes can be allocated to these stations during rebalancing overnight.
 Howard St at Beale St and Post St at Kearny St stations have some of the highest mid-day deficits during evening rush hours; special effort can be taken during mid-day rebalancing to supply bikes to these stations at 5pm.